DOC3-Deep One Class Classification using Contradictions: Reproducibility

 \subsection{Model Parameters for Table \ref{tab_MVtecAUC}}

-Here we provide the optimal model parameters selected and used to reproduce the results in Table \ref{tab_MVtecAUC} and \ref{tab_MVtecCorr}.
+Here we provide the optimal model parameters selected and used to reproduce the DOC and DOC$^3$ results in Table \ref{tab_MVtecAUC} and \ref{tab_MVtecCorr}.
 For this set of experiments we use the Adam optimizer with batch\_size = 100.
 Further, to simplify model selection we fix the total number of iterations to 1000, and $\Delta = 0$.
+Finally we also provide the optimal hyperparameters for the DOC (DA/OE) algorithm in Table \ref{tab_Binary_DEEPSVM_mvtec}.